-Daniela Boehringer, Tanja Klenk
+Daniela Boehringer1, Tanja Klenk2

-University of Duisburg-Essen; Helmut-Schmidt-Universität, Universität der Bundeswehr Hamburg
+1University of Duisburg-Essen; 2Helmut-Schmidt-Universität, Universität der Bundeswehr Hamburg

 How can welfare states ensure and facilitate access to social services in order to contribute to more inclusive and resilient democracies in the era of digitalization?
 Particularly in conservative/corporatist European welfare states, such as Germany and Austria, where social services like job training, counselling, and support for care work have historically played a negligible role, this question has gained increasing importance in recent years (Busemeyer et al., 2018; Garritzmann et al., 2022).
-Despite the changing objectives and comprehensive European investing welfare states, the observation of still persistent social problems, despite a social landscape characterised by growing social inequality or a proven low take-up or lack of adequacy of social provision, has put social rights at the top of the agenda from a social and political perspective today (de la Porte 2021; Nelson, Nieuwenhuis et al. 2022).
+The observation of still persistent social problems, a social landscape characterised by growing social inequality and a proven low take-up or lack of adequacy of social provision, has put social rights at the top of the agenda from a social and political perspective today (de la Porte 2021; Nelson, Nieuwenhuis et al. 2022).